Pet care advice for Summer

-- Walk dogs in the morning or evening – before 8am and after 5pm is best.
+- Cool walkies: Walk dogs in the morning or evening – before 8am and after 5pm is best.
 This stops them overheating in the midday sun.

-- Pavements and sand can get very hot in the middle of the day and can burn your dog’s paws.
-You can check the temperature of the pavement with your own hand – if it’s too hot for you, it’s too hot for your dog.
+- Take the five second test: Pavements and sand can get very hot in the middle of the day.
+They can quickly burn your dog’s paws.
+Check the temperature of the pavement with your own hand – if it’s too hot for you to hold your hand there for 5 seconds, it’s too hot for your dog!

-- Never leave your dog in a hot car – it can be fatal.
-Find out more here.
+- Dogs die in hot cars: Never leave your dog in a hot car – it can be fatal.

-- If you’re driving with your dog, make sure they are safely secured in your car.
+- Safe summer road-trips: Always make sure your dog is safely secured in your car.
 Don’t let them lean out of the window.
 Their eyes or nose can be injured by debris or small stones kicked up from the road.
 Pets have also been known to fall out, or be injured by passing vehicles.

-- Make sure your cats have access to shade during the day.
+- Make sure your cats have access to shade and plenty of drinking water during the day.